Canada Post: Major products and services

 The Corporation has a directory of all its products and services called the Postal Guide and has divided its range of services into three main categories: Transaction Mail, Parcels and Direct Marketing.

 Transaction mail

 The lettermail service allows the transmission of virtually any paper document.
 The 2015 to 2018 rate was 85 cents for a standard letter (30 g or less) and $1.20 for a letter between 30 g and 50 g.
-Proposed change for 2019 is 90 cents and $1.27 for these rates.
+January 2025 increase was to $1.24 and $1.75 for these rates.
 Rates usually increase in mid-January of each year; for ordinary letters (30 g or less).
 The rate was regulated by a price-cap formula, linked to the inflation rate.
 The Corporation now has a "permanent" stamp that is valued at the domestic rate forever, eliminating the need to buy 1 cent stamps after a rate increase.
 The rates for lettermail are based on weight and size and determine whether the article falls into the aforementioned standard format or in the oversize one.

 The Canada Post website documents standards for delivery within Canada: